rodhfr/pytarr/README.md

  ## Exclusion Mechanism
 The script places a `converted_files.txt` in your media library, none of the titles inside the txt will be rendered again.
 If you exclude the txt, the program will render the same video files again, creating another `converted_files.txt`.

-* A webapp that can customize the ffmpeg options is planned someday in the future when my coding skills are at least decent 😸.
+* A webapp that can customize the ffmpeg options and watch progress is planned someday in the future when my coding skills are at least decent 😸.

 🆓 Source code https://github.com/rodhfr/pytarr